AdvancedBLE/Discovering_BLE_Treadmills/README.md

 8. Decreased the speed at the treadmill to 3.0 (in 0.1 km/h steps)
 9. Stopped the activity within the app and closed the app
 10. Because the app is still keeping the connection I killed / forced stop the app

-### Upload / Share
-Now we can share/send the snooping files.